The Most Famous Invention from Every State

 In the 1930s, teen Iowa Hawkeye Circus gymnast George Nissen used scrap steel and tire inner tubes to create a “bouncing rig” for his act.
 Nissen, whose nickname when performing in Mexico was Campeón de Trampolín, later started selling a portable version with his coach.

 The owner of a Coffeyville, Kansas, Dairy Queen didn’t have a soda fountain, so he froze bottles of soda to serve to customers in the late 1950s.
 Five years later, he introduced the ICEE machine to whip up pourable frozen, carbonated drinks.
-Want to know what the most popular home improvement project is in each state?
-Find out here.

 Kentucky: “Happy Birthday to You”